0abc/0abc-a23/readme.md

 ### Units
 * all units are bribable (vision sharing), except for fauna
-* fauna is no longer visible in fog
+* animals are no longer visible in fog
 * female citizens renamed to women; they can no longer build or repair
 * cavalry can no longer gather resources
 * camelry, chariotry, and elephantry are no longer considered cavalry